stephantul/stephantul.github.io/about.md

 ## Jobs

+Right now, I work at [Ecosia](https://www.ecosia.org/), the search engine that plants trees.
+I am tech lead on the Intent Recognition pipeline, which is the classifier that runs on any query being entered into Ecosia search.

-I am currently working as a Senior NLP/Machine Learning Engineer at [Metamaze](https://www.metamaze.eu).
+Before that, I worked as a Senior NLP/Machine Learning Engineer at [Metamaze](https://www.metamaze.eu).
 I work on a lot of projects related to generative AI, mostly related to the core business of Metamaze, which is automated document processing.

-Before that, I worked as a Data Scientist at [Dataprovider.com](https://www.dataprovider.com).
+Some time ago, I worked as a Data Scientist at [Dataprovider.com](https://www.dataprovider.com).
 I work on a variety of AI projects, mostly to do with Information Retrieval-like tasks.

 Even longer ago, a machine learning engineer at [Slimmer A.I.](https://www.slimmer.ai).
 I specifically focused on  analyzing scientific text within the publishing process.